frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 you to deal with massive datasets by distributing the processing among a computer cluster or CPUs in your local workstation.
 Man I wish I had a computer cluster to deal with.
-The best thing in my opinion is that is really easy to learn and you can use this powerful without ever leaving the Python ecosystem by using the `pyspark` package.
+The best thing in my opinion is that is really easy to learn and you can use this powerful tool without ever leaving the Python ecosystem by using the `pyspark` package.
 However, it can be a little of a challenge to get it installed so I wrote a guide on how to install `pyspark` on a Windows 10 machine [here](https://medium.com/i-want-to-be-the-very-best/installing-apache-spark-on-windows-10-ce1c45de35ab).

-In this post we will only focus on learning the basics of Spark to get you started.
-In later posts, I will tackle more advanced problems.
+In this post we will only focus on learning the basics of transformations in Spark to get you started.

 ![separator](images/voronoi_separator.png)